harvard-stat108s23/pokemaster/README.md

 <img src="man/figures/README-pokecard-1.png" width="100%" />

-In the above example, we picked 6 pokemons – “pikachu”,“staryu”, “exeggutor”, “wynaut”, “wailmer”, “xatu”, customized the card color, and chose a name for the card.
+In the above example, we picked 6 Pokemons – “pikachu”,“staryu”, “exeggutor”, “wynaut”, “wailmer”, “xatu”, customized the card color to “LightBlue”, and chose a name for the card “Best Team”.

 You’ll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this.
 You could also